Asymptotics of the Extremal Excedance Set Statistic: Introduction

 \subsection{Applications}

 We discuss two applications of Theorem~\ref{thm:diag}.
-The first falls within the well-studied area of {\it generalized pattern avoidance}.
-The second concerns objects related to generalized patterns, which have become known as {\it stretching pairs}.
-Initially, it will not be obvious how Theorem~\ref{thm:diag} provides the applications (corollaries) we state, but we will make this connection clear at the end of the Introduction.
+The first application falls within the well-studied area of {\it pattern avoidance}.
+(Namely, we consider the simultaneous avoidance of a certain pair of vincular patterns).
+The second concerns objects related to vincular patterns, which have become known as {\it stretching pairs}.
+Initially, it will not be obvious how Theorem~\ref{thm:diag} provides the applications (see the two following corollaries) we state, but we will make this connection clear at the end of the Introduction.